Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Application: The Economic Effects of Internet Shutdowns in India

-In Figure \ref{fig:india_mobile_u}, we depict the estimated regression function $\hat{u}$, using the same color scale as for the raw data, and the estimated jump set $S_u$ in black.
-For the hyperparameter selection, we searched over $\lambda \in [1,100]$, $\nu \in [0.001, 0.1]$ to account for the large amount of noise.
-We also winsorized the mobile and economic data at the 90th percentile to smooth out outliers.
-Some areas see an unusually high number of pings due to an infrequent congregation of people (e.g. sports events or concerts), such that our normalization with respect to the monthly baseline cannot account for it.
-Finally, we set $f_X$ to the uniform distribution for simplicity as explicitly estimating it delivers similar results.

-The resulting regression function is smooth on the two partitions of the space: the shutdown area and elsewhere.
-The estimated jump set is highly detailed and overlaps almost perfectly with the Rajasthan state boundary.
-It also picks out the island of activity in the northwest of the state, which extends into Pakistan in the west, where we normalized the index to 100.
-Comparing the estimated jump set with the raw data, we can see that it correctly picks out the entire shutdown region.
+\paragraph*{Mobile signal} The raw data (Figure \ref{fig:india_mobile_raw}) shows a stark drop-off in signal that aligns with the Rajasthan state boundary, with an unexpected pocket of activity in the northwest intersecting the districts of Jaisalmer, Jodhpur, and Nagaur.
+Areas without prior signal are normalized to 100, while areas unaffected by the shutdown show signals averaging 130\% of the Sunday September average.
+This reflects both mechanical noise from low spatial granularity and the broader economic recovery in India at that particular time in the COVID-19 pandemic \citep{Bhaduri_2021}.

-Looking at the effect curve, we estimate an average drop in the mobile device signal of 100 percent relative to the average in the month before, with the areas bordering the states of Gujarat in the south and Madhya Pradesh in the southeast seeing relatively higher drops in connectivity.
-Nonetheless, approximately 25\% of the monthly average signal remains in the shutdown area because of satellite-based location caching, as explained above.
-Overall, we estimate that the shutdown was highly effective in its goal of disrupting connectivity, inducing a large drop in the mobile device signal throughout the shutdown area.
+For hyperparameter selection, we search over $\lambda \in [1,100]$ and $\nu \in [0.001, 0.1]$ to account for the large amount of noise in the mobile data.
+We winsorize at the 90th percentile to handle outliers from temporary gatherings and set $f_X$ to the uniform distribution after verifying robustness to alternatives.
+The resulting regression function $\hat{u}$ (Figure \ref{fig:india_mobile_u}) is smooth within the two partitions, with the estimated jump set $S_u$ precisely capturing the state boundary and the unexpected area of continued connectivity within the state.
+The effect curve (\ref{fig:india_mobile_treatment}) shows an average reduction in mobile signal of 100\% relative to baseline, with higher reductions near Gujarat and Madhya Pradesh.
+About 25\% of the baseline signal remains inside the shutdown area due to satellite-based location caching, enabling our subsequent economic analysis.
+Overall, we estimate that the shutdown was highly effective in its goal of disrupting connectivity, inducing a large drop in the mobile device signal throughout the targeted area.

-\paragraph*{Economic activity} Turning to the effect on economic activity, we depict the input data, estimated regression function and jump set, and effect curve in Figure \ref{fig:india_econ}.
-As in the 1D simulations, we construct 95\% confidence bands around the function gradient using a subsampling approach, where we resample the raw pings data $200$ times for each of $4$ different subsample sizes, which we use to estimate a rate of convergence of approximately $\sqrt{n}$.
-Then, we say that a jump size is significantly different from zero whenever either the largest lower bound on the two elements of the gradient vector is above 0, or the smallest upper bound is below 0.
-To pick the hyperparameters, we search over $\lambda \in [1,5], \nu \in [0.075, 0.15]$ to account for the non-smooth data as well as the coarser grid.